otsembo/math-buddy/README.md

 The app uses the following path structure for routing:

-- `/addition`: Navigate to the addition form.
-- `/subtraction`: Navigate to the subtraction form.
-- `/multiplication`: Navigate to the multiplication form.
-- `/:operation/:num1/:num2`: Display the result of the operation.

 You can also manually enter a URL to see the result for different numbers.